 If you didn't request a reduction in your rent the last time the rate went down, you should act now.
 You will find the interest rate currently applied in your tenancy agreement or most recent rental increase notice.

-Important: Any reduction in rent only takes effect after the next standard contract termination date.
+Note: any reduction in rent only takes effect after the next standard contract termination date.
 Therefore, you shouldn't wait too long.
 Note that all the tenants listed in the tenancy agreement must sign the letter requesting the rent reduction.Download sample letter here

 The reference interest rate for mortgages has influenced rents since September 2008.
-Back then, it was 3.5 per cent and has steadily decreased since.
-The latest data is published by the Federal Office for Housing (BWO) once every quarter.
+Back then, it was 3.5% and has steadily decreased since.
+The latest data is published by the Federal Office for Housing once every quarter.

 What to do if the landlord refuses?

-The landlord must respond within 30 days.
-He can deny the request based on, for example, inflation or higher operating expenses.
-Tenants should look into the objections in question:
+Landlords must respond within 30 days.
+They can deny the request based on factors such as inflation or higher operating expenses.
+Tenants should scrutinize the objections raised:

-- The landlord may charge a maximum of 0.5 per cent of the net rent to cover higher operating and maintenance costs – and no more!
+- Landlords may charge a maximum of 0.5% of the net rent to cover increases in operating and maintenance costs.

 - Inflation: by law, landlords may only pass on up to 40% of the inflation accumulated since the last rent adjustment to the tenant.

 Note: not all tenants can benefit from the lower reference interest rate.
 Rental contracts with indexed or government subsidized rent (often with housing cooperatives) are not linked to the reference interest rate.
 Tenants with such a contract are not entitled to this kind of rent reduction.